pstimpel/otpweb/README.md

 You can restore your data by just uploading the json file.

-**Attention: Restore will delete all existing data in your installation, and all icons as well - before restoring the data from the json file.**
+**Attention: Restore will delete all existing data in your installation (if you select to do so), and all icons as well - before restoring the data from the json file.**

 ### Update